kukuruza/City-Project/src/objectsInPerspective/cvpr06src/README.txt

 Classifiers are provided in the APP package.

 The geometry prior P(g) and
-interaction likelihoods P(g|o) must be provided.
+interaction likelih oods P(g|o) must be provided.
 We include values for cars and people (along with prior) in pG_car_ppl.mat.